Visiting Scholars

 Phi Beta Kappa’s Visiting Scholar Program offers undergraduates the opportunity to spend time with some of America’s most distinguished scholars.
 Visiting Scholars spend two days at each institution; they meet informally with students and faculty members, participate in classroom discussions and seminars, and give a public lecture open to the entire academic community.
 Members of Delta of North Carolina will be notified by email of upcoming events and are encouraged to participate!
 For more information about the Phi Beta Kappa Visiting Scholar Program, click here.

-Scholars who have visited Wake Forest under the aegis of the Phi Beta Kappa Visiting Scholar Program include:
+Scholars who have recently visited Wake Forest under the aegis of the Phi Beta Kappa Visiting Scholar Program include:

 2019-20 Jock Reynolds, Yale University Art Gallery The Museum Exhibition as a Collaborative Learning Experience